The craziness of the Roaring Twenties in America

 However, there was an additional cost to this option.
 Usually, the customer would pay an additional 10-20% of the original price over time.

-This provided great profits for companies, but also meant that if people didn't complete their contract, it minimised how much money companies lost.
+This provided great profits for companies, but also meant that if people didn't complete their contract, they would fall into debt,

 This hire-purchase option encouraged thousands of people to buy new products they couldn't initially afford.